chrisfenner/slh-dsa-rls/README.md

 # Relatively Little Signatures for SLH-DSA

 This repository contains a tool to search the solution space for SLH-DSA parameter sets for firmware and software signing.
+It also contains some suggested parameter sets for firmware and software signin, found using this tool.

 ## Prior Work